Positive effect on Distributable reserves

 As a result, reductions of share capital are frequently undertaken by companies to:

-NOTE: As most readers will be aware, a company can only pay dividends out of distributable profits available for that purpose, being accumulated, realized profits, so far as not previously utilized by distribution or capitalization, less its accumulated, realized losses, so far as not previously written off in a reduction or reorganization of capital.
+NOTE: As most readers will be aware, a company can only pay dividends out of distributable profits available for that purpose, being accumulated, realised profits, so far as not previously utilised by distribution or capitalisation, less its accumulated, realised losses, so far as not previously written off in a reduction or reorganisations of capital.

 In these circumstances, a reduction in capital can be used to return some or all of this cash to shareholders by repaying paid-up share capital.